cordmaximilian/mini_dwh/README.md

 YAML files alongside your models.
 The service runs on <http://localhost:8080>.
 Create an account when prompted and start exploring the warehouse.

+The `docker-compose.yml` file enables a built-in S3 mock so no external S3 configuration is required.
+If you upgrade Lightdash and encounter an error about missing S3 settings, ensure that the `S3_MOCK` environment variable is set to `"true"` for the Lightdash service.

 Start the stack with Docker, modify dbt models and watch the pipeline run!

 ## Database cleanup